ISISComputingGroup/ibex_developers_manual/DAE-Pre-and-Post-commands.md

 The PV links to use during PRE/POST are set by macros, either in the configuration or in `globals.txt`.
 They have names like `PRE_BEGIN_1` and `POST_BEGIN_1`, to specify then in globals you would add something like
 ```
-ISISDAE_01__PRE_BEGIN_1=SOME:PV:TO:ACCESS.PROC PP
+ISISDAE_01__PRE_BEGIN_1=SOME:PV:TO:ACCESS.PROC CA
 ```
-Note the `PP` added at the end to request processing, if you wish the DAE IOC to wait for processing to finish before executing the main command (begin in this case) then change `PP` to `CA`.
-If the PV you are writing to is not within the DAE IOC, then only a channel access link is possible.
-I've not determined yet whether, in this case, adding CA make any difference to Wait behaviour or whether it will happen anyway, so it is safer to add `CA` if yu wish a wait.
+Note the `CA` added at the end to request a channel access put, which means the DAE IOC will wait for processing of the PV to finish before executing the main command (begin in this case).
+As mentioned above `PP` would request processing but not wait, but `PP` is only valid for PVs in the same IOC and it is unlikely the PV of interest will be inside the DAE IOC.
+For PVs not in the DAE IOC, a channel access put will be done anyway and whether the record processes will be determined by properties of the field written to.
+I've not determined yet whether adding `CA` to a link that refers to a PV outside the DAE IOC make any difference to Wait behaviour as it will already be a channel access link, but if you wish this behaviour it is safer to add `CA`.